thinhnh-vn/reserve/README.md

 ### Demo

+* Make sure you read the demo information on the new user page
 * [A demo can be found here](http://www.olejon.net/code/phpmyreservation/?demo)
-* Create a new user to test it. **Make sure you read the demo information on the new user page!**
+* Create a new user to test it

 ### Download